lkerr/groundfish-MSE/documentation/fileStructure.md

 * **assessment**: Folder that holds assessment models and related material.
 The simulation does call files in this folder.

 * **data**: Data related to the project.
 Folder subdivided into processes (i.e., .Rdata files) and raw data.
-Many preliminary/exploratory analyses use data from this folder, but for everyday runs this folder has limited use save holding the temperature projection data.
+Many preliminary/exploratory analyses use data from this folder, but for everyday runs this folder has limited use save holding the temperature projection and assessment history data.

 * **documentation**: You are here!
 Files attempting to document both the MSE methods and use on a local machine or the HPCC.